WeridFire/WhatsAppChatAnalyzer/README.md

 This script allows you to analyze your WhatsApp chat messages and visualize various statistics using Python.

-Here are some examples of the graphs created:
+Here are some examples of the graphs that are created:

 ![hist_mess_per_day](https://github.com/WeridFire/WhatsAppChatAnalyzer/assets/69721649/608f3fe4-d15f-4612-94c2-b19eab417683)